Luigi Corvaglia

 The dossier on geopolitics of is a unique model. [...]

-with regard to the Italian side.
+I would not have thought that a work that is, after all, a hodgepodge written with a light hand and ironic wit, would be so well received.
+Internationally renowned researchers and academics began ask me for advice to fill in the gaps in their knowledge of the dynamics I described, especially with regard to the Italian side.
 I therefore believe that the time has come to transform the material, which was deliberately presented in a "filmic" way at the time, into a more straightforward and organic treatment, supplementing it with new information and, above all, placing it better in the ideological and political framework.
 In this prologue, however, I take the liberty of resuming the spirit of that first dossier so that the reader, unfamiliar with the dynamics of the obscure world I am going to discuss, can be introduced to it with the right attitude, i.e. with the curiosity of the incredulous.
 In order to attract the attention that everyone has for the incongruous, I report some grotesque things that are useful for this purpose.
 The first is the fact that my narcissism has been tickled not only by the fact that a US government agency has advised the President to obstruct the little person writing here, but also by the further fact that immediately afterwards a non-governmental organisation called the European Federation for Freedom of Belief (FOB) proposed that Italy be placed on the list of countries at risk in terms of religious freedom because of my presence.
 You may be surprised at this by reading the article "Also Europe in the Special Watch List?"
 (Figures 2 and 3).

 Figure 2-3 - Excerpt from FOB article saying that all countries where FECRIS operates should be monitored for risks to religious freedom (fig.2) because no French or Russians are going to the OSCE - that is, an Italian is going... (fig.3)